cdk-entest/eventbridge-lambda/README.md

 ## EventBridge with Lambda Producer and Consumer
-  - Using the default event bus
-  - A lambda procuder sends message to the evnet bus
+  - A lambda procuder sends events to the evnet bus
   - A lambda consumer being trigger by the event rule
+  - The event rule map the events to targets (the lamda consumer)
+  - [EventPattern](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-event-patterns.html) specify how to match events to targets

 ## CDK Stack
-create lambda procuder
+create lambda producer
 ```tsx
     const producerLambda = new aws_lambda.Function(this, "ProducerLambda", {
       functionName: "ProducerLambda",